Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Attendance Reporting

-The Federal Government mandates that institutions identify students who are receiving financial aid and are not attending class.
+- The federal Government mandates that institutions identify students who are receiving financial aid and are not attending class.
 Students whose attendance is not confirmed are not eligible for Federal Student Aid.

-Faculty members are required to report the student’s attendance at the beginning of the session and report no later than the day after the published 100% refund date.
+- Faculty members are required to report the student’s attendance at the beginning of the session and report no later than the day after the published 100% refund date.
 This is required for all course formats.
 FCC does not disburse federal funds to students until attendance is confirmed by the instructor.
 Faculty who do not report attendance on time, will cause a delay in students receiving their financial aid awards.

 “Academic Attendance” is determined by a student’s “academically-related activity.”
 Academically- related activities include but are not limited to the following: